 "Diversity of thought challenges managers to rethink conflict itself, shifting their perspective away from mitigating conflict's negative effects and toward designing conflict that can push their teams to new levels of creativity and productivity."

 Conflict can be productive, and we can find gold in its resolution.
 That said, if its not managed appropriately, conflict escalates quickly.
-When strong emotions emerge, such as rage or contempt, it can lead people involved to feel unsafe, which will naturally inhibit innovation and be a lot harder to repair.
+When strong emotions emerge, such as rage or contempt, it can lead people involved to feel unsafe – naturally inhibiting innovation and making relationships much more difficult to repair.
 It's important for leadership to be aware of the social dynamics within their teams and be ready to step in if a disagreement does begin to take a turn for the worse.

 1. Show curiosity and respect for even the most oddball ideas.

 Sharing ideas often includes brainstorming, where creativity can flow freely and strong merit doesn't have to be present before expressing an idea.
 Listen with curiosity.
 Although respectful feedback or criticism of ideas may naturally arise among team members (which can be a productive part of the decision-making process), make sure to address and diffuse any criticism that becomes personal and is directed toward a person rather than an idea.
-When respect is given, tension is diffused.
+Remember: When respect is given, tension is diffused.

 As a leader, also keep in mind that behind every idea or vision someone brings to the table (no matter how unusual or unpopular) is a value to be understood.

 When several ideas are on the table, divert attention to what does (or doesn't) support each idea.
 Depending on the topic or decision at hand, what data are you currently looking at?
 What does the historical data show?
 Do you have a projected ROI?